nikitavoloboev/moonbit/README.md

 #### [Telegram](https://itunes.apple.com/us/app/telegram-x/id898228810?mt=8) - Messenger

-- This is my favorite messenger and I prefer it over others due its speed, its ability to sync with a native macOS client and the many free and awesome stickers you can use.
+- My favorite messenger and I prefer it over others due its speed, its ability to sync with a native macOS client and the many free and awesome stickers you can use.
 - I also use the app to quickly send media/messages between my mac and the phone.

 #### [Tweetbot](https://itunes.apple.com/us/app/tweetbot-4-for-twitter/id1018355599?mt=8) - Twitter client